Learn about grants and other funding opportunities developed by SAMHSA and its federal partners that can help tribes build a Tribal Action Plan (TAP).

 - The Tracking Accountability in Government Grants System (TAGGS) is a robust reporting tool developed by the HHS Office of Grants and Acquisition Policy and Accountability.
 The TAGGS database is a central repository for grants awarded by the 11 HHS Operating Divisions.
 TAGGS tracks obligated grant funds at the transaction level.

 - The HHS Grants Forecast is a database of planned grant opportunities proposed by HHS agencies.
 Each forecast record contains actual or estimated dates and funding levels for grants that the agency intends to award during the fiscal year.
 Forecast opportunities are subject to change based on enactment of congressional appropriations.
-When funding is available and an agency is ready to accept applications, it will issue an official notice, known as a funding opportunity announcement (FOA), which will be available on Grants.gov.
-The FOA provides guidance on how to receive an application kit and instructions on how to apply.
+When funding is available and an agency is ready to accept applications, it will issue an official notice, known as a Notice of Funding Opportunity (NOFO), which will be available on Grants.gov.
+The NOFO provides guidance on how to receive an application kit and instructions on how to apply.